dedis/epfl-evoting/evoting/README.md

 # Evoting

-This package is split into two parts
+This package is split into two parts:

 * Frontend - made using [Vue](https://vuejs.org/)
 * Server - written in node.
-Responsible for managing auth with Tequila.
+Responsible for managing auth with Tequila, and also for serving the HTML/JS/CSS files during development.

 # Setup